GoogleCloudPlatform/compute-virtual-ethernet-freebsd/README.md

 * Ability to change ring sizes
 * Ability to change RSS config from userspace
 * Hardware LRO
-* Netmap support
+* Netmap (4) support
-* Busy polling support
+* Polling (4) support

 ## Driver diagnostics

 * Per-queue stats can be viewed by running `sysctl -a | grep gve0`.
 Aggregated stats can be viewed by running `netstat -I gve0`.

-* The driver logs its version at load time and this can be learnt by running `dmesg | grep gve0`.
+* If bootverbose is on, the driver logs its version at load time and this can be learnt by running `dmesg | grep gve0`.

 * The state of the driver taskqueues can be learnt by running `procstat -ta |